Majestic-dev/Tester69/README.md

 There are no major changes in this version.
 This is the inital release.

 # TODO

+## v1.1 Focused On Fixes, Improvements, And Some New Features

 - [x] Add more miscellaneous stuff.
 - [x] Add more commands for the economy.
 - [ ] Fix Blackjack game
 - [ ] Add a fully functioning Roulette command.
 - [ ] Migrate from json to a binary database.
 - [ ] Redo registering warnings (Make them per server, not global).

+## v1.2 Focused On Economy

+- [ ] Add a shop for economy.
+- [ ] Redo fishing and hunting.
+- [ ] Add a way to auction things (basically like Dank Memer).
+- [ ] More gambling games.

+## V1.3 Focused On Miscellaneous/Fun

+- [ ] Add a way to make a poll.
+- [ ] Add a way to make a giveaway.
+- [ ] Add a way to make a suggestion.
+- [ ] Add a way to make a ticket.
+- [ ] Add a way to make a ticket category.
+- [ ] Add a way to make a ticket channel.
+- [ ] Add a way to make a ticket message.
+- [ ] Add a way to make a ticket role.